frontmark/experimental/ionos-cloud-init/README.md

 ```

 Note that firewall rules can also be created/deleted based on a regex,
-e.g., run the following command to match all firewall rules:
+e.g., run the following command to match all:

 ```sh
 make rerun DATACENTER=foobar LOCATION=de_fra ACTION=create SERVER=foo FIREWALLRULE=".*"